A1C to Average Glucose Converter

 For many adults with diabetes, a commonly cited target is an A1C below 7%, which corresponds to an estimated average glucose around 154 mg/dL.
 However, some people may have higher or lower targets depending on age, other health conditions, risk of low blood sugar (hypoglycemia), pregnancy, or personal preferences.

-When you use the converter, consider the result as a ballpark number rather than a precise prediction.
-For example, if you calculate an A1C of 7.0% but your lab reports 7.3%, that is usually within expected variation.
+When you use the converter, treat the number as a ballpark estimate rather than a precise prediction.
+If your calculated A1C is 7.0% and the lab returns 7.3%, that is usually within expected variation for this kind of estimate.

-Imagine a patient has an A1C result of 8.5% from a recent lab test.
+Imagine a lab report showing an A1C of 8.5%.
 Using the ADAG formula for eAG:

 eAG = 28.7 × 8.5 − 46.7